Russian River Estuary Management Project

 Learn more about marine mammals in the Russian River Estuary

-Several biological and physical studies have been conducted in the Russian River Estuary to assist in management decisions.
+Several biological and physical studies have been conducted in the Russian River estuary to assist in management decisions.
 These studies began in the early 1990s and many studies are ongoing.
-Listed below in chronological order are Estuary reports.
+Listed below in chronological order are estuary reports.
+The Annual Biological Opinion reports provide the results of the annual fisheries, invertebrate, seining and downstream migrant trapping work conducted in the estuary.

 Russian River Estuary Study, 1992-1993

-The Russian River Estuary Study, 1992-1993, was prepared for the Sonoma County Department of Public Works to evaluate the physical processes associated with sandbar closure, the changes to water quality and biological conditions following sandbar closure and breaching, the flooding impacts of sandbar closure, and develop a management plan for the Estuary.
-The current management plan specifying breaching the sandbar when the water surface level in the Estuary is between 4.5 and 7 feet NGVD was a result of this plan.
+The Russian River Estuary Study, 1992-1993, was prepared for the Sonoma County Department of Public Works to evaluate the physical processes associated with sandbar closure, the changes to water quality and biological conditions following sandbar closure and breaching, the flooding impacts of sandbar closure, and develop a management plan for the estuary.
+The current management plan, which specifies breaching the sandbar when the water surface level in the estuary is between 4.5 and 7 feet NGVD was a result of this plan.

 Biological and Water Quality Monitoring, 1996-2000